republik/plattform/README.md

 Install dependencies.
 ```
-npm install
+yarn install
 ```

 Create a seeds file by copying `seeds/seeds.example.json` to `seeds/seeds.json` and adapting it to your needs.
-The seeds are read by the npm scripts `db:seed` or `db:reset`.
+The seeds are read by the scripts `db:seed` or `db:reset`.

 Create and init the DB.
 ```
 createdb -U postgres publikator
-npm run db:reset
+yarn run db:reset
 ```

 Run it.
 ```
-npm run dev
+yarn run dev
 ```

 Checkout the API: `http://localhost:3004/graphiql`
 - [signin](http://localhost:3004/graphiql?query=mutation%20%7BsignIn(email%3A%20%22patrick.recher%40project-r.construction%22)%20%7B%0A%20%20phrase%0A%7D%7D)
 - [me](http://localhost:3004/graphiql?query=query%20%7Bme%20%7B%0A%20%20id%0A%20%20email%0A%7D%7D)

+### backend-modules
+To develop backend-modules first run `yarn run link` inside the backend-modules repo then execute `yarn run link:backend-modules` here.
+The backend-modules are now symlinked inside node_modules and development should work seamlessly.

 ## Auth